The following item about how Phar Lap was named, is by ABC Lateline presenter Michael Rennie, being published in September 2003.

 Having satisfied myself that he was the Mr. Ping remembered by Tommy Woodcock, I then asked if her late husband had ever mentioned to her about him naming Phar Lap.
 She said that he hadn’t but that he could well have done.
 “But wouldn’t he have told someone if had?”
 “No, he was a very quiet man and kept things to himself”.
 She told me that she only found out later that one of her husband’s horses (he became an owner) had won a Canberra Cup when she came upon the cup when cleaning the attic.

 When I asked her if he knew Thai or Siamese she didn’t think so, but stressed that he was a brilliant man with a photographic memory and that he knew many things.

 Aubrey Ping was one of at least ten children born in Gayndah, Queensland.
-He financed all his studies by winning scholarships and, according to Dawn was the first oriental person to attend Sydney University.
-Dawn's father had been the starter at the races, so perhaps that is how they met.
-His studies in Brisbane included French and Latin so ti si reasonable to suppose that he had an interest in languages.
-Another possibility had occurred to me that languages similar to Thai are spoken in parts of China so maybe if he knew enough of his father's dialect and if his father had come form one of those areas then puzzle would be solved.
+He financed all his studies by winning scholarships and, according to Dawn, was the first oriental person to attend Sydney University.
+Dawn’s father had been the starter at the races, so perhaps that is how they met.
+His studies in Brisbane included French and Latin so it is reasonable to suppose that he had an interest in languages.
+Another possibility had occurred to me that languages similar to Thai are spoken in parts of China so maybe if he knew enough of his father’s dialect and if his father had come from one of those areas the puzzle would be solved.